danielg00/danielg00.github.io/_posts/2018-06-03-Extrapolative-Powers-of-Neural-Networks.md

 categories: AI
 ---

-I'll upload and link the code in Github once I clean it up.
-It might take a while though.
+## Introduction

-1. Introduction
+(*I'll upload and link the code in Github once I clean it up.
+It might take a while though.*)

 Extrapolation is a vital part of getting machines to exhibit intelligence.
 Extrapolation is one of the under-lying mechanisms of general intelligence.